 When it comes to drug and alcohol treatment, there are two types of treatment.
 Both are very different and provide a distinct benefit to the patient.

-Inpatient treatment offers treatment in a secure, residential setting.
-Patients live at the facility during the length of their treatment.
+Inpatient treatment offers treatment in a secure, inpatient setting.
+Patients stay at the facility during the length of their treatment.
 In a comfortable environment, individuals can escape from daily stress and can focus entirely on healing.

 What Types of Addictions are Treated?